 Tuition for the current 2020-2021 academic year is $8,700.
-The cost of educating a student at St. Paul's High School is $15,800 per year.
-This cost is provided for by a combination of tuition, a per-student government grant, and various fundraising efforts.
+The full cost of educating a student at St. Paul’s High School is provided by a combination of tuition, a per-student government grant, and various fundraising efforts.
 Tuition is set in mid-March by our Board of Directors.
 International students are charged, at a minimum, the full cost of educating a student at St. Paul's High School.
 Please contact our Admissions Office for more information.

 There are three payment options for tuition: